Skip to content

 4.3 (204 reviews)

-Narbonne (15 minutes), Aude
+Narbonne (14 km (15 minutes by car)), Aude

 Chateau du Puits es Pratx treats the pool as the social core of a three-night all-inclusive weekend in the remote Minervois, where the Aude's dry Mediterranean heat makes time by the water essential rather than optional.
 The pool terrace, spa, and hot tub cluster together as the daytime gathering point between celebrations, and the remote vineyard location means no noise restrictions, the transition from afternoon poolside to courtyard dinner to Wine Barn dancing happens without time pressure or off-site moves.
-For south-of-France pool celebrations where the pool is genuinely central to the weekend structure, this all-inclusive format makes it explicit.

 Accommodation for up to 50 sleeping guests, full catering across three days, and a couple's chateau suite are all included, so the pool experience is bundled into the price rather than added on.
 Ceremonies unfold in the private Minervois vineyard, dinner takes place in the fountain courtyard with candlelit tables, and dancing continues in the Wine Barn.
 Narbonne is 15 minutes away.
-Starting at EUR 14,895, the all-inclusive structure removes the vendor coordination burden that most south-of-France pool venues require couples to manage themselves.
+Starting at EUR 14,895, the all-inclusive structure removes the vendor coordination burden that most pool venues leave couples to manage themselves.

 Why We Love It